List of fictitious stories in Romance of the Three Kingdoms: Liu Bei and Lady Sun's marriage

-Fa Zheng's biography in the Sanguozhi hints that Liu Bei and Lady Sun's relationship was not as romantic as described in Sanguo Yanyi, but rather, Liu Bei was suspicious of Lady Sun and feared her.
+Fa Zheng's biography hints that Liu Bei's relationship with Lady Sun was not as romantic as described in Romance.
+Instead, Liu Bei was suspicious of Lady Sun and feared her.
 Zhuge Liang once said, "When our lord (Liu Bei) was in Gong'an, he was wary of Cao Cao's influence in the north and fearful of Sun Quan's presence in the east.
-Even in home territory he was afraid that Lady Sun might stir up trouble."
+Even in home territory, he was afraid that Lady Sun might stir up trouble."
 Lady Sun's personality was described as follows in Fa Zheng's biography: Sun Quan married his sister to Liu Bei.
 She was fierce and tough in character, much like her elder brother.
 She had about 100 female servants, each of them standing on guard and carrying a sword.
 Every time Liu Bei entered (her room), he felt a chill in his heart.

 Zhou Yu's death

 Zhou Yu's death is mentioned in Chapter 57.
 In the previous chapter, Zhou Yu comes up with a plan to help Sun Quan seize Jing Province from Liu Bei.
 He pretends to help Liu Bei attack Yi Province (covering present-day Sichuan and Chongqing) and asks for passage through Jing Province.
 When Liu Bei agrees, Zhou Yu feels overjoyed because his true intention is to conquer Jing Province when his army passes through.
 However, Zhuge Liang sees through Zhou Yu's ruse and sets a trap.
 Zhou Yu falls into the trap and is surrounded by Liu Bei's forces.
 He is overwhelmed by fury and falls off his horse.
 Zhuge Liang later writes a letter to Zhou Yu, asking him to give up on attacking Yi Province and return to Wu instead because Cao Cao might take advantage of his absence to invade Wu.
 Zhou Yu then writes to Sun Quan and tells the other Wu generals to give their full support to their lord.
 He faints afterwards, regains consciousness and sighs, "If (Zhou) Yu were to be born, why must (Zhuge) Liang exist as well?"
 He dies after repeating that line several times.

 This is the third time Zhou Yu is infuriated by Zhuge Liang after sustaining an arrow wound at the Battle of Jiangling.
 The first time was when Liu Bei, acting on Zhuge Liang's advice, seized control of many territories in Jing Province when Zhou Yu and his men were busy fighting with Cao Cao's forces for control of the province.
 The second time was when Zhuge Liang foiled his "beauty scheme" (see #Liu Bei and Lady Sun's marriage.)
 Zhou Yu's condition worsens after each incident and he eventually dies after the third incident.